SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ### ladder_wiper
-Variable to set the resistor ladder values.
+Property to set the resistor ladder values.
 R2 connects to the top and to the middle and R1 connects to the middle and to the bottom.
 Accepted values:
 ``` c++
 wiper::wiper0; // Set R1 = 60k, R2 = 4k